21 Dec Picking the Right Fence

 Narrow down your specific needs.
 Do you have young children?
 Do you need to keep pets contained?
 Is your backyard too exposed to neighbors?
 Or do you simply hope to increase the property value?

 Obviously there are other factors to include, such as its cost as well as upkeep.
+A portable compressor might be something you’ll need if you want to paint the walls by yourself.
+There are great options on OccupyTheFarm for you to choose from but you may have to check with your local regulations.
 There may be certain restrictions set by your neighborhood committee.
 Once you’ve got much of that straightened out you need to choose a contractor.

 It doesn’t matter if you want a dainty white picket fence or an expansive privacy wall, you need to choose carefully, you are making a serious investment.
 A new fence will run between $2,600 and $8,000 depending on size and type.
 If your yard has a slope, you could be looking at some additional costs.
 There’s a lot to deal with.
 But it doesn’t have to be overwhelming.